 Janet McTeer On Stage - Theater Credits, Bio and Tickets

 Janet McTeer was born on August 5, 1961 in Newcastle upon Tyne in the United Kingdom.
-She is perhaps best known for her Oscar-nominated performances in Albert Nobbs and Tumbleweeds, as well as her Tony Award-winning performance as Nora Helmer in the 1997 Broadway revival of A Doll's House.
+She is known for her Oscar-nominated performances in Albert Nobbs and Tumbleweeds, as well as her Tony Award-winning performance as Nora Helmer in the 1997 Broadway revival of A Doll's House.

 Her next West End ventures included the title role in Schiller's Mary Stuart in 2005 (earning her another Olivier Award nomination in 2006) and the role of Veronica in the 2008 West End premiere of God of Carnage.
-She would go onto reprise both performances on Broadway.
-Picking up a second Tony Award nomination and winning her second Drama Desk Award for "Outstanding Actress in a Play" in 2009 for Mary Stuart, and joining the Broadway company of God of Carnage in March 2010 and remaining with the production until the end of its Broadway run in June 2010.
-She returned to the London stage in the fall of 2015 and earned her fifth Olivier Award nomination in 2016 for her portrayal of La Marquise de Merteuil in Les Liaisons Dangereuses at the Donmar Warehouse, which would also transfer to Broadway in the fall of 2016.
-Prior to this, during the summer of 2016, she would also make her off-Broadway debut for the Public Theater as Petruchio in the "Shakespeare in the Park" all-female production of The Taming of the Shrew at the Delacorte Theater.
+She would go onto reprise both performances on Broadway, picking up a second Tony Award nomination and winning her second Drama Desk Award for Outstanding Actress in a Play in 2009 for Mary Stuart, and joining the Broadway company of God of Carnage in March 2010 and remaining with the production until the end of its Broadway run in June 2010.
+She returned to the London stage in the fall of 2015 and earned her fourth Olivier Award nomination in 2016 for her portrayal of La Marquise de Merteuil in Les Liaisons Dangereuses at the Donmar Warehouse, which would also transfer to Broadway in the fall of 2016.
+Prior to this, during the summer of 2016, she would also make her Off-Broadway debut for The Public Theater as Petruchio in the Shakespeare in the Park all-female production of The Taming of the Shrew at the Delacorte Theater.

-On screen, Ms. McTeer has also forged a prolific career, including an Oscar-nominated and Golden Globe-winning performance in 1999's "Tumbleweeds " (arguably her big international breakthrough), Oscar and Golden Globe-nominated performance in 2011's "Albert Nobbs ", a Golden Globe-nominated performance in 2013's "The White Queen ", and an Emmy Award and Golden Globe-nominated performance in 2009's "Into the Storm".
-Other notable screen credits include the role of Edith Prior in "The Divergent Series" franchise, "Me Before You" (2016), "Maleficent" (2014), "The Woman in Black" (2012), "Damages" (2012), "Cat Run" (2011), "As You Like It " (2006), "Tideland" (2005), "The Intended" (2002), "Songcatcher" (2000), "Velvet Goldmine" (1998), "Carrington" (1995), "Wuthering Heights" (1992), "Hawks" (1988), and "Half Moon Street" (1986).
-She was most recently seen in Marvel's popular Netflix series "Jessica Jones" as the title character's mother, Alisa Jones.
+On screen, McTeer has also forged a prolific career, including an Oscar-nominated and Golden Globe-winning performance in 1999's Tumbleweeds (arguably her big international breakthrough), Oscar and Golden Globe-nominated performance in 2011's Albert Nobbs, a Golden Globe-nominated performance in 2013's The White Queen, and an Emmy Award and Golden Globe-nominated performance in 2009's Into the Storm.
+Other notable screen credits include the role of Edith Prior in The Divergent Series franchise, Me Before You (2016), Maleficent (2014), The Woman in Black (2012), Damages (2012), Cat Run (2011), As You Like It (2006), Tideland (2005), The Intended (2002), Songcatcher (2000), Velvet Goldmine (1998), Carrington (1995), Wuthering Heights (1992), Hawks (1988), and Half Moon Street (1986).
+She was then seen in Marvel's popular Netflix series Jessica Jones as the title character's mother, Alisa Jones.